Utilizing Yoga To Help With Back Pain?

 An article posted on Harvard Health discusses that yoga helps stretch and strengthen back muscles such as; the paraspinal muscles, multifidus muscles, and the transverse abdominis.
 These are muscles that do one or more of the following:

-• Helping with bending of the spine
+• Help with bending of the spine

-• stabilizing vertebrae
+• Stabilize vertebrae

-• or helping to stabilize the spine
+• Help to stabilize the spine

 A meta analysis investigated yoga compared to non-exercise or physical therapy on things such as pain, disability and quality of life for patients with chronic lower back pain.
 Although the evidence was found to be low to moderate.
 Yoga did show some promise for decreasing pain, and improving functional disability status, compared to non-exercise.